 (5) Embrace non-stationarity

 While most environments today are climatically non-stationary and have been for decades, the climate will return to a more stationary form in the future, likely some centuries after the stabilization of greenhouse gases (Collins et al., 2013).
-As palaeobiologists and evolutionary biologists often point out, climatic non-stationarity is a common part of the Earth’s history (Jansson & Dynesius, 2002)—even if stationary periodswhether cold or warm (glacial and interglacial periods), or dry or wet (megadroughts or pluvials)—are more common.
+As palaeobiologists and evolutionary biologists often point out, climatic non-stationarity is a common part of the Earth’s history (Jansson & Dynesius, 2002), even if stationary periods – whether cold or warm (glacial and interglacial periods), or dry or wet (megadroughts or pluvials) – are more common.
 Indeed, while much of this work has examined how species survive for millions of years given large oscillations in climate (Provan & Bennett, 2008), the periods that provide the most dramatic community reshuffling are periods shifting from stationary to non-stationary climate regimes (Vrba, 1980, 1985).
 Such stories of the past are now happening today, and have caused ecologists to question their simplifying assumption of stationarity (Rollinson et al., 2021).
-We argue that better predictions of climate change impacts—and fundamental insights for ecology—will come from embracing the complexity of non-stationary environments.
+We argue that better predictions of climate change impacts, and fundamental insights for ecology, will come from embracing the complexity of non-stationary environments.

 VI.
 CONCLUSIONS

 (1) Growing empirical evidence highlights that phenological tracking may be linked to species performance and critical to understanding the forces that assemble communities and determine species persistence.
-Anthropogenic climate change has shifted many systems from generally stationary to non-stationary climate dynamics—making how well species can track this change an important topic of research both for empirical studies of climate change and for foundational ecological theory.
+Anthropogenic climate change has shifted many systems from generally stationary to non-stationary climate dynamics, making how well species can track this change an important topic of research both for empirical studies of climate change and for foundational ecological theory.

 (2) Definitions of tracking in conceptual and theoretical studies often diverge from empirical global change studies of tracking, which may hinder efforts to combine theory and empirical data for better predictions.
 In conceptual and theoretical studies tracking often refers to how well an organism matches the timing of a life-history event to the ideal timing for that event and connects to an organism’s fitness (Visser & Gienapp, 2019).
 By contrast, in empirical studies tracking often refers to a statistical estimate of a change in the timing of an event relative to a measured environmental variable (Chmura et al., 2019).